HighTechnologyFoundation/HTFCloudFellows/NSRDB x PySAM/README.md

 ## Background

-Renewable Energy has becoming more important nowadays, especially solar power.
-Finding right dataset and utilizing data analytics and simulation capabilities on solar data to make better decisions can contribute to the "green environment" significantly.
-This analysis introduces students to following two things:
+The increasing importance of renewable energy sources, particularly solar power, underscores the need for robust data analytics and simulation capabilities to inform decision-making.
+This analysis introduces students to the utilization of two key tools:

 1. National Solar Radiation Database (NSRDB) : a high temporal and spatial resolution dataset consisting of the three most widely used measurements of solar radiation—global horizontal, direct normal, and diffuse horizontal irradiance—as well as other meteorological data.
 [More information to NSRDB data](https://nsrdb.nrel.gov/about/what-is-the-nsrdb)